 There is no hard sell and you are allowed to make your own mind up.
 You can raise any questions that you want, nothing is out of bounds, and everything is up for discussion.
 I love the honesty that comes from that.

 Neil has now started his own business creating adhesive wall mounted Bible Scriptures.
-Check out his work at Scripture Walls.
+He continues to be a regular helper for both Baptist and Catholic Alphas.

 Alpha is an opportunity to explore the meaning of life.
 Find an Alpha near you